Skip to content

 }

-Before every merge, AVC takes an automatic snapshot of main labelled Pre-merge safety snapshot.
-If the merge goes wrong, undo it:
+Before every merge, AVC takes an automatic snapshot of main.
+Undo a merge with either:

 Terminal window